khulnasoft/gpt4cli/docs/docs/security.md

 ## API Key Security

-Gpt4cli is a bring-your-own-API-key tool.
-On the Gpt4cli server, whether that's Gpt4cli Cloud or a self-hosted server, API keys are only stored ephemerally in RAM while they are in active use.
+When [self-hosting](./hosting/self-hosting.md) or using [Gpt4cli Cloud](./hosting/cloud.md) in BYO API Key Mode, API keys are only stored ephemerally in RAM while they are in active use.
 They are never written to disk, logged, or stored in a database.
 As soon as a plan stream ends, the API key is removed from memory and no longer exists anywhere on the Gpt4cli server.

 It's also up to you to manage your API keys securely.
 Try to avoid storing them in multiple places, exposing them to third party services, or sending them around in plain text.

+You may also want to consider using Gpt4cli Cloud in [Integrated Models Mode](./hosting/cloud.md#integrated-models-mode), which lets you skip dealing with API keys at all.